kennyvinente/kennyvinente.github.io/_pages/about.md

 ======
 (october)

-I am looking for students at different levels (undergraduate, graduate) to work with me (and in colaboration with other researchers) in problems involving mathematical optimization applied to energy systems.
+I am looking for students at different levels (undergraduate, graduate) to work with me (and in colaboration with other researchers) in problems involving mathematical optimization applied to energy systems and operations research.

 (october)

 I will teach the following courses:

 1 - Applied control for oil and gas industry

 2 - Applied operations research for oil and gas industry

 (october)